 - Only cut 9 cinnamon rolls from your log, to create tall and fluffy cinnamon rolls.

 - Bake the cinnamon rolls in a greased, square pan (mine is 8in x 8in).

 Making These Funfetti Cinnamon Rolls in Advance

-If you want to make these funfetti cinnamon rolls ahead of time, be sure to use regular yeast rather than instant yeast and double the amount.
+If you want to make these funfetti cinnamon rolls ahead of time, be my guest!
+I’m all about working ahead and making life easier.

-You can freeze the cinnamon rolls after they have been cut and proofed in a greased pan.
+You can refrigerate these cinnamon rolls after they have been cut in a greased or lined pan.

-To thaw, take them out 2 hours before you plan to bake them, and then follow the recipe instructions to bake.
-Keep in mind they make take a few extra minutes to fully bake through!
+The morning you want to bake them, take them out 1 hour before you plan to bake them, then follow the recipe instructions to bake.

 Let Me Know What You Think